abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 }
 ```

-### Inheritance
+### Inheritance and Meta Properties
-- Enums can't be `extend`ed or inherited.
-We also can't create an Enum object with `new`.
-Since they already extend `java.lang.Enum` class.
+- Enums can't be `extend`ed or inherit from another class (since they already implicitly extend `java.lang.Enum` class).
+We also can't create an Enum object with `new` like a normal class.
 - Enums can `implement` interfaces and they have to define abstract methods of those interfaces.
+- In an Enum, only a single object exists for each constant (Singleton) as there is only one constructor call only on first access to a constant.
+- The complex enum constructor is always implicitly `private` (can't be made `public` or `protected`) otherwise the programmer can call the constructor and create instances on the fly which defeats the purpose of fixed constants in enum.
+- For complex enums, we may optionally need to declare the enum members (for getting values) and a custom constructor to set values to them.
+We just can't call the constructor ourselves, Java does that for us implicitly.
+- Enums are free to have unrelated (to value) variables and setter methods.

 ## Sealed Class (Java 17)
 A class that restricts which other classes can **directly** extend from it.